AuthMe/AuthMeReloaded/docs/config.md

     # By default we schedule async tasks when talking to the database.
 If you want
     # typical communication with the database to happen synchronously, set this to false
     useAsyncTasks: true
-    # By default we handle the AsyncPlayerPreLoginEvent which makes the plugin faster
-    # but it is incompatible with any permission plugin not included in our compatibility list.
-    # If you have issues with permission checks on player join please disable this option.
-    useAsyncPreLoginEvent: true
     # The name of the server, used in some placeholders.
     serverName: Your Minecraft Server
     restrictions: